Strawberry Moon 2022: How to see June’s full Moon tonight

 The Moon will rise in the southeast at 10:02pm and will reach its closest point, the perigee at 00:23am BST in the early hours of 15 June 2022.
-At its closest point, the Moon will be 357,435km away from the Earth, which is the closest perigee of the year.
-After this, the Moon will start to get further away again.
+At its closest point in June, the Moon will be 357,435km away from the Earth.

 So, weather permitting, we should be treated to a nice, full supermoon close to the horizon.
 Here is Bristol, it’s looking dry with a light cloud cover, so fingers crossed!

 June’s full Moon is known by many different names, but it’s most commonly known as the Strawberry Moon, thanks to the ripening of the berries at this time.
 This was the name universal to every Algonquin tribe in eastern North America and Canada.

 In Europe, it’s also known as the Rose Moon, roses being currently in abundance across the UK, and other names include ‘the Moon of the peach’, the ‘Moon of the crane’ and the ‘hot Moon’.

 The name ‘mead Moon’ is also used, and refers to the time when honey can be harvested in preparation for fermenting to make mead.

 Is the Strawberry Moon 2022 a supermoon?

 Yes, the Strawberry Moon in 2022 is a supermoon, and it’s also the first supermoon of the year.